freealise/freealise/README.md

-#### Applied linguistics and semiotics, comparative religion, stock investing
+#### Applied linguistics and semiotics, comparative religion, sci-fi, stock investing
 (Have to be better at UI/UX and documentation)

 <!--